jhauberg/lext/README.md

 ### Generators

 A generator defines the *format* and *sequence* of a generated output.

-A LEXT can have any number of generators.

 In this example, a generator `scramble` is defined.
 This generator then defines a sequence of text including 3 variables (indicated by a word starting with `@`), each pointing to a *container* named `letter`: